 While serving as an Assistant United States Attorney at the United States Attorney’s Office, Watford worked in the Criminal Division and the Major Frauds Section.
-In this capacity, he handled a wide range of criminal prosecutions including drug offenses, immigration offenses, firearms trafficking, robbery, and fraud.
-In one representative case before the Ninth Circuit Court of Appeals, United States v.
-Lucas, 1998 U.S. App.
-LEXIS 20520 (9th Cir.
-1998), Watford represented the government against a defendant who asserted a duress defense to eight counts of bank robbery.
+He handled a wide range of criminal prosecutions including drug offenses, immigration offenses, firearms trafficking, robbery, and fraud.
+In one representative case before the Ninth Circuit Court of Appeals, Watford represented the government against a defendant who asserted a duress defense to eight counts of bank robbery.
 The Ninth Circuit found that the defendant had not satisfied the immediacy requirement of duress.

 Professional and Academic Activities

-Mr. Watford has been active in the Los Angeles legal community outside of his professional practice.
+Judge Watford has been active in the Los Angeles legal community outside of his professional practice.
 He served for six years as a member of the Magistrate Judge Merit Selection Panel for the U.S. District Court for the Central District of California, which vets candidates for federal magistrate judge positions.
 He also served for two years as an Appellate Lawyer Representative to the Ninth Circuit Judicial Conference.
-Watford currently serves a board member and treasurer of Neighborhood Legal Services of Los Angeles County and a board member of the Federal Bar Association, Los Angeles Chapter.
-He is a member of the American Bar Association’s Amicus Curiae Committee which reviews all amicus briefs submitted on behalf of the ABA.
+Judge Watford served as a board member and treasurer of Neighborhood Legal Services of Los Angeles County and a board member of the Federal Bar Association, Los Angeles Chapter.
+He was a member of the American Bar Association’s Amicus Curiae Committee which reviews all amicus briefs submitted on behalf of the ABA.

-Watford has participated in educational panels at bar associations and California universities on topics such as appellate practice, writing legal briefs and general law firm practice.
-He has given several presentations on the impact various Supreme Court Justices have had on the Court.
-He has also taught a course of Judicial Opinion Writing at the University of Southern California’s Gould School of Law.
+Watford has participated in educational panels at bar associations and California universities on topics such as appellate practice, writing legal briefs, and general law firm practice.
+He has given several presentations on the impact various Supreme Court justices have had on the Court.
+He has also taught a course on judicial opinion writing at the University of Southern California’s Gould School of Law.